PatentsView/pv-government-interest/README.md

 	b.
 Run through the script "requirements.R".
 Be sure to set the input and output folder paths.

 	c.
 Next, run the script "govIntBrief.R".
 This will generate all visualizations and runs for ~ 41 minutes.

+	d.
+Run through the "requirements.R" script and then run the script "govIntBrief_assignee.R".

 	This script will generate output to two folders:
 	(1) Folder **'data_viz/'**: a folder to store all of the viz that will be generated from running this R script